yousefelassal/quote-cron/README.md

 > Subdue your appetites, my dears, and you've conquered human nature.

 > Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed.

+> If we all did the things we are capable of doing, we would literally astound ourselves.